apex-dev-tools/apex-parser/README.md

 # apex-parser

 Parser for Salesforce Apex (including Triggers & inline SOQL/SOQL).
 This is based on an [ANTLR4](https://www.antlr.org/) grammar, see [`antlr/BaseApexParser.g4`](./antlr/BaseApexParser.g4).
-Currently releases packages for Java and JavaScript/TypeScript targets.
+Currently packaged for Java and JavaScript/TypeScript targets.

 With the ANTLR4 generated types, a `CaseInsensitiveInputStream` is included (and required) for the lexer.
 Type aliases and abstractions like `ApexParserFactory` and `ApexErrorListener` are also available for quick start.
 There are minimal examples in the test classes.